nrfconnect/sdk-nrfxlib/nrf_modem/doc/delta_dfu.rst

 A limitation of delta updates is that the size of the update must not exceed the area of flash memory that a given modem firmware version has dedicated for this operation.
 The size of this area varies for any given modem firmware version and it can be retrieved with the Modem library's :c:func:`nrf_modem_delta_dfu_area` function.
 In general, this function can be useful when the size of the largest delta update that can be received needs to be reported to an external service, for example an LwM2M server.
-In practice, the application does not use this function in the normal update process, since all delta update files that are part of the `nRF9160 modem firmware zip file`_ are guaranteed to fit in the scratch area of the modem firmware version that they apply to.
+In practice, the application does not use this function in the normal update process, since all delta update files that are part of the `nRF9160 modem firmware zip file`_ or `nRF91x1 LTE firmware zip file`_ are guaranteed to fit in the scratch area of the modem firmware version that they apply to.

 Reading the modem firmware UUID
 *******************************

 A modem firmware UUID is a unique identifier for a modem firmware version build.
-The modem firmware UUID for given firmware version is found in the :file:`README.txt` file of the `nRF9160 modem firmware zip file`_, and can also be retrieved by using the :c:func:`nrf_modem_delta_dfu_uuid` function.
+The modem firmware UUID for given firmware version is found in the :file:`README.txt` file of the `nRF9160 modem firmware zip file`_ or `nRF91x1 LTE firmware zip file`_ depending on the SiP you are using, and can also be retrieved by using the :c:func:`nrf_modem_delta_dfu_uuid` function.

 Features
 ********